Ghareeb29/alx-backend-python/0x02-python_async_comprehension/README.md

    b.
 Generate a random number between 0 and 10 using `random.uniform(0, 10)`.
    c.
 Yield the generated random number.
 5. Return the coroutine.

+## Task 1

+Here's the suggested algorithm for the `async_comprehension` coroutine:

+1. Import the `async_generator` function from the previous task.
+2. Define an `async` function named `async_comprehension`.
+3. Inside the function, use an asynchronous list comprehension to collect 10 random numbers from the `async_generator` coroutine.
+   a.
+Iterate 10 times using a `for` loop.
+   b.
+Within each iteration, use the `async for` syntax to get the next random number from the `async_generator` coroutine and add it to the list.
+4. Return the list of 10 random numbers.